About Rabbi Ari Kahn

 He is Director of Foreign Student Programs at Bar-Ilan University in Israel, where he also is a senior lecturer in Jewish studies, he is also a senior lecturer at MATAN.

-He is a renowned speaker, and has lectured worldwide.
-Having authored hundreds of articles on the weekly parsha and holidays with a readership in excess of 10,000, Rabbi Kahn is also the author of Explorations, an in-depth analysis of the weekly Torah reading, and Emanations, an in-depth analysis of the Jewish holidays.
+Rabbi Kahn is a renowned speaker, and has lectured worldwide.
+Hundreds of his lectures and shiurim are available.
+He has authored hundreds of articles on the weekly parasha and holidays with a readership in the thousands, Rabbi Kahn is also the author of Explorations, an in-depth analysis of the weekly Torah reading, and Emanations, an in-depth analysis of the Jewish holidays.
 A new series - "Echoes of Eden" is currently in progress.
 This is a projected 5 volume set to be published by the OU and Gefen Publishing.
-The first three volumes are in print and the fourth is in production.
+The first four volumes are in print and the fifth is in production.

 Drawing upon the vast reservoir of rabbinic literature -- from Talmud to Midrash, from Zohar to the chassidic masters -- Rabbi Kahn combines the mystical explorations of kabbala and chassidism with a highly-intellectual and broad-minded approach to Torah study.
 He applies psychology, literature and Jewish history to the understanding of esoteric midrashim and the Zohar.
 Five volumes of "Explorations" have been published in French.
 He has lived in Israel since 1984 with his wife Naomi and 5 children.